vasanthsathya/omnia/docs/source/SecurityConfigGuide/ProductSubsystemSecurity.rst

 Auditing and logging
 --------------------

-Omnia creates a log file at ``/var/log/omnia`` on the management station.
+Omnia creates and stores log files related to containers at ``<nfs_share_path>/omnia/log/``.
 The events during the installation of Omnia are captured as logs.
 For different roles called by Omnia, separate log files are created as listed below:

     * monitor.log
     * network.log